Riding the Trend or Protecting Profits | Okta Inc. (OKTA)

 Needham, on the other hand, stated in their research note that they expect to see OKTA reach a price target of $320.
 The rating they have provided for OKTA stocks is “Buy” according to the report published on September 02nd, 2021.

-During the last 5 trading sessions, OKTA fell by -0.60%, which changed the moving average for the period of 200-days by -14.68% in comparison to the 20-day moving average, which settled at $246.61.
-In addition, Okta Inc. saw -8.79% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, OKTA rose by +3.22%, which changed the moving average for the period of 200-days by -14.67% in comparison to the 20-day moving average, which settled at $241.62.
+In addition, Okta Inc. saw -7.51% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading